ECRomaneli/Handbook/README.md

 ### Some advantages

-- Always-on-top windows, even atop fullscreen content, allowing quick retrieval of information.
+- Always-on-top windows, even atop fullscreen content, allowing quick retrieval of information;
-- Increased focus, avoiding the need to navigate to a web browser for quick searches.
+- Increased focus, avoiding the need to navigate to a web browser for quick searches;
-- Reduction in the number of tabs by adding pages that are typically used once but are often forgotten, leading to the opening of new instances.
+- Reduction in the number of tabs by adding pages that are typically used once but are often forgotten, leading to the opening of new instances;
 - Low RAM usage, despite using Chromium.
-There is only one instance shared by all non-isolated pages and one instance per isolated page.
+There is only one instance per page;
 - Configurability, allowing transparent windows when blurred, customization of default size, position, and shortcuts to show and hide anywhere, among other options.

 ## Installing